PhotonX-Networks/IBM_ECOC/README.md

     killall ofagentapp*
     ```

-- Start the agents on the TORs.
+- Start the agents on the TORs, preferably in a 'screen' environment.
 We're using ofagentapp.patched2 right now:

     ```
+    screen
     ./ofagentapp.patched2 --controller=10.10.10.254:6633 --dpid=0x000000000000DA7[A-C] &
     ```